dgerabagi/data-curation-environment/prompt.md

 - **Description:** A step-by-step guide for setting up the vLLM inference server with an OpenAI-compatible API endpoint for use with the DCE.
 - **Tags:** guide, setup, vllm, llm, inference, performance, openai

+### A93.
+DCE - vLLM Encryption in Transit Guide
+- **Description:** Explains the standard architectural pattern of using a reverse proxy to provide HTTPS encryption for the vLLM API endpoint.
+- **Tags:** guide, security, encryption, https, proxy, caddy, vllm

 ### A200.
 Cycle Log
 - **Description:** A log of all development cycles for historical reference and context.
 - **Tags:** history, log, development process, cycles